 Now, one thing I would say is that Marrakesh can seem to be a little overwhelming at times.
-Even if you’ve been to other beautiful places in Morocco, the souks can feel chaotic and I’ll almost guarantee you’ll get lost too many times to count.
+Even if you’ve been to other beautiful places in Morocco, the souks can feel chaotic, and I’ll almost guarantee you’ll get lost too many times to count.

 So, to help you navigate the bustling city streets, I wanted to share some of the best things to do in Marrakesh when you visit.
+Oh, and don’t forget to read our guide on how long to stay in Marrakech.
+Planning the number of days you’ll need in the city is always worth planning before you book your flight and accommodation.

 1.)
 Ben Youssef Madrasa